zlatnaspirala/me-webgpu-react/README.md

   const handleEngineReady = (engine: any) => {
     console.log("Main app object [engine] :", engine);
     // You can now call matrix-engien-wbpug top level code etc.
+    // For complex 3d apps you will need to write and organise code here...
   };

   return (